rbobber/Winix-Lowes-PDF-to-CSV/README.md

 Program matches and extracts these details: PO number, Customer Name, Address, Line Number, Product Number, and Quantity

-This CSV file can then be uploaded to EDI system.
+This CSV file can then be uploaded to EDI/ERP system for further order processing.